-Federal Milk Marketing Orders (FMMOs) are a collective bargaining institution created nearly a century ago in geographically defined regional fluid-milk demand areas (CRS, 2018).
-FMMOs regulate minimum prices paid for raw milk by all distributors of fluid milk products and promote uniform participation by all area dairy producers in market sales value of fluid milk (Nourse, 1962).
-At their peak number in 1962, there were 83 Federal Milk Marketing Orders.
-Currently, there are 11 FMMO's with California being the most recent area to join in November 2018.
-In areas regulated under FMMOs, milk processing plants converting raw milk to beverage milk products must participate in the marketing order.
+The FMMO are a collective bargaining institution created nearly a century ago in geographically defined regional fluid milk demand areas (Congressional Research Service, 2017).
+The FMMO regulate minimum prices paid for raw milk by all distributors of fluid milk products and promote uniform participation by all area dairy producers in market sales value of fluid milk (Nourse, 1962).
+At their peak number in 1962, there were 83 FMMO (Swantz, 1962).
+Currently, there are 11 FMMO, with California being the most recent area to join in November 2018.
+In areas regulated under FMMO, milk processing plants converting raw milk to beverage milk products must participate in the marketing order.
 For all other milk processing plants, participation is voluntary, and incentivized by the prospect of sharing in revenue generated through sales of beverage milk products.
 The accounting procedures used to operationalize these objectives and incentives are classified pricing and revenue pooling.
 Processors contribute to the revenue pool based on the class of dairy products manufactured, and class-based milk prices derived from freely established wholesale market prices of basic dairy commodities.
-Total milk handler obligation to the pool is referred to as classified value of milk.
-Order-wide pooled revenue is then distributed to dairy producers based on the attributes of their milk, such as butterfat test and somatic cell count, irrespective of the class of dairy products where their milk was utilized.
+Total milk handler obligation to the pool is referred to as the classified value of milk.
+Order-wide pooled revenue is then distributed to dairy producers based on the attributes of their milk, such as butterfat test and SCC, irrespective of the class of dairy products where their milk was used.

-Classified Pricing

-Under classified pricing, dairy manufacturers (referred to as 'handlers') participating in the order have the obligation to the pool based on the type of the dairy products where the milk is utilized.
-The underlying logic is processors bear the risk, and therefore capture the upside for differentiated dairy products, such as specialty cheese, branded yogurts, or customized fluid milk products.
-On the other hand, for commodity dairy products, it is assumed that the entire value of the dairy product, less processing cost, is attributable to value of milk solids or raw whole milk and should thus be essentially passed through to the producers.
-Milk is classified in four utilization classes.
-Class I includes all milk (butterfat and skim milk) used in fluid beverage products including whole, low-fat, and skim milk, eggnog, and buttermilk.
-Class II includes milk used to produce semi-solid products such a cottage cheese, milkshakes, sour cream, yogurt, and custards.
-Class III milk includes milk used to produce spreadable and hard cheeses, and whey byproducts.
+Classified Pricing.
+Under classified pricing, dairy manufacturers (referred to as handlers) participating in the order have the obligation to the pool based on the type of the dairy products where the milk is used.
+Milk is placed into 4 utilization classes based on end use.
+Class I includes all milk (butterfat and skim milk) used in fluid beverage products, including whole, lowfat, and skim milk, eggnog, and buttermilk.
+Class II includes milk used to produce semi-solid products such as cottage cheese, milkshakes, sour cream, yogurt, and custards.
+Class III milk includes milk used to produce spreadable and hard cheeses and whey byproducts.
 Class IV milk includes milk used to produce butter, condensed milk, and any milk product in dried form, primarily nonfat dry milk.
-Minimum prices for each Class of milk are derived from national surveys of wholesale dairy products prices.
+Minimum prices for each class of milk are derived from national surveys of wholesale dairy product prices.
 The products included are cheese, butter, nonfat dry milk, and dry whey.
-These product prices are surveyed weekly by the USDA which collects value and sales volume at the wholesale level.
+These product prices are surveyed weekly by the USDA, which collects value and sales volume at the wholesale level.

-Revenue Pooling

-Under revenue pooling, a dairy producer shipping milk to a privately owned handler who participates in the marketing order is guaranteed a minimum price based solely on the component levels and dairy plant location.
-Minimum farm milk price is not dependent directly on the revenue their handler generated through sales of dairy products, as such revenue is pooled with revenue from other dairy processors participating in the marketing order.
+Revenue Pooling.
+Under revenue pooling, a dairy farmer shipping milk to a privately owned handler who participates in the FMMO is guaranteed a minimum price based on the component levels and dairy plant location.
+Minimum farm milk price is not dependent directly on the revenue their handler generated through sales of dairy products, as such revenue is pooled with revenue from other dairy processors participating in the FMMO.